A guided TFTP Server recovery tool for macOS

 Step 1

-When OpenWrt recovery is needed
+When OpenWrt recovery is the right path

 Step 2